redscientistlabs/LunarBind/README.md

 }
 ```
 <h3>Registering and Using Types</h3>
-Creating new instances of registered types has been simplified (an option to use original "._new()" syntax will be added)
+Creating new instances of registered types has been made more friendly to programmers (you can still use original "._new()" syntax)
 <br/>
-Accessing a type's static functions and variables currently requires appending "_" to the type name
+Accessing a type's static functions and variables requires indexing the "new" table with the name you registered
 <br/>
 Use MoonSharp's [UserData](https://www.moonsharp.org/objects.html) attributes to hide functions and members